Products in Stock

 Ipe

-Ipe is a dense, hardwood that’s incredibly strong and durable.
+Ipe is a dense hardwood that’s incredibly strong and durable.
 It’s naturally resistant to rot, decay, and insects, making it a long-lasting choice for decking.
 However, it’s also one of the more expensive options and can be difficult to work with.

 Teak

 Teak is a premium hardwood known for its exceptional durability and resistance to moisture.
 It’s often used in high-end decking projects and is prized for its beautiful golden-brown colour.
 However, it’s one of the most expensive decking materials available.
+Our teak decking boards mimic the traditional tones of teak while offering greater longevity.

 Mahogany

 Mahogany is another luxurious hardwood option that offers a rich, reddish-brown colour and excellent durability.
 It’s naturally resistant to rot and insects, making it a popular choice for decks in humid climates.
-However, like Teak, it comes with a high price tag.
+However, like teak, it comes with a high price tag.

-Comparing the Top Woods
+Comparing the Top 7 Wood Types

 Durability Comparison